 Here’s what onboarding tool vendors won’t tell you: ramp time depends as much on hiring the right person as it does on the onboarding process itself.
 A perfectly designed onboarding journey can’t compensate for a candidate who wasn’t a strong fit for the role in the first place.

 This is where the hiring-to-onboarding handoff matters.
-When recruiters use AI-powered sourcing to find candidates with the right skills, experience, and team fit, those candidates ramp faster once they start.
-The data supports this - quality of hire metrics consistently show that better-matched candidates reach full productivity weeks earlier than mismatched hires.
+Using AI-powered sourcing to find candidates with the right skills, experience, and team fit means those candidates ramp faster once they start.
+Data supports this - quality of hire metrics consistently show that better-matched candidates reach full productivity weeks earlier than mismatched hires.

-Pin's AI sourcing scans 850M+ candidate profiles to find candidates who match specific role requirements - not just keywords on a resume.
-With a 48% response rate on automated outreach and roughly 70% of recommended candidates accepted into hiring pipelines, the platform reduces time-to-hire by nearly 70%.
-That means new hires reach your onboarding process weeks sooner, and they're better matched to the role when they arrive.
+Pin’s AI sourcing scans 850M+ candidate profiles to find candidates who match specific role requirements - not just keywords on a resume.
+With 5x better response rates on automated outreach and an 83% candidate acceptance rate, the platform reduces time-to-hire by 82%.
+New hires reach your onboarding process weeks sooner, and they’re better matched to the role when they arrive.

 Think of it as a two-stage acceleration: AI sourcing gets the right candidates to onboarding faster, and AI onboarding tools get them to full productivity faster.
-Companies that automate both stages see the compounding effect - what used to take four months from job opening to productive employee can shrink to under six weeks.
+Teams that automate both stages see a compounding effect - what used to take four months from job opening to productive contributor can shrink to under six weeks.

 Consider the math.
-If traditional recruiting takes 44 days to fill a role and onboarding takes 90 days to reach basic productivity, you're looking at nearly five months from job opening to useful output.
-Cut time-to-hire by 70% with AI sourcing and reduce ramp time by even 30% with AI onboarding, and that five-month timeline drops to roughly eight weeks.
-That's not incremental improvement - it's a fundamentally different hiring speed.
+Traditional recruiting takes 44 days to fill a role and onboarding takes 90 days to reach basic productivity - nearly five months from opening to useful output.
+Cut time-to-hire by 82% with AI sourcing and trim ramp time by 30% with AI onboarding.
+That five-month timeline shrinks to roughly eight weeks.

 Pin’s AI scans 850M+ profiles to find candidates who ramp faster - start sourcing with Pin.